Two-Week Portugal Road Trip, with Stopovers in Spain and France

 14th Day: Back to Germany

-On the last day of our two-week Portugal road trip, we did not stop anywhere for sightseeing but straight drove back to our home in Germany.
-Our holiday was mainly a beach holiday with a few excursions in between.
-But our short visit to those places lured us to go back to the holiday area someday again.
+On the final day of our two-week Portugal road trip, we opted not to make any sightseeing stops and instead drove directly back to our home in Germany.
+Our holiday, centered around beach activities with a few excursions interspersed, left us with a desire to revisit these charming places in the future.

 Our Travel tips from the two-week Portugal Road Trip